daverlee/pdsnd_github/README.md

 This project was created on 1/19/2025.

 ### Project Title
-Git - the Project
+BikeShare Data Science Intro

 ### Description
-This project is to demonstrate work in Git.
+This project is to demonstrate introductory data science knowledge using python

 ### Files used
+Files used are bikeshare.py.
+ref.py was also used for refactoring
-Files used are bikeshare.py, chicago.cvs, washington.csv and
+Data files used, but not loaded to Github are: chicago.cvs, washington.csv and new_york_city.csv
-new_york_city.csv

 ### Credits
 Origional  repo for this is https://github.com/udacity/pdsnd_github